-For Goa, you may find it cheaper to pick up a bargain package deal from one of the several tour operators .
+For Goa or Kerala, you may find it cheaper to pick up a bargain package deal from a tour operator.
 Indian law prohibits the sale of flight-only tickets by charter companies, but operators sometimes get around this by tacking budget “bunk-house” accommodation to their tickets, which (if it exists at all) travellers ditch on arrival.
 Note also that the Indian government places a restriction of 28 days on the period of time a charter ticket can cover.
 If you wish to stay in the country for longer than that, you technically have to take a scheduled flight.
 Nor is it possible to fly in on a charter and out on a scheduled flight, or vice versa.

 Lots of operators run package holidays to India, covering activities ranging from trekking and wildlife-watching through to general sightseeing or just lying on the beach, not to mention more specialist-interest tours focusing on anything from steam locomotives to food.
 In addition, many companies can also arrange tailor-made tours where you plan your own itinerary.
-Of course, any package holiday is a lot easier than going under your own steam, particularly if you only have a short time and don’t want to use it up on making your own travel bookings.
-Nor do specialist trips such as trekking and tailor-made tours necessarily work out a lot more expensive than organizing everything independently.
-Tour operators pay a lot less for hotels and flights than you would, and if they’re any good will also know the best hotels, routes and sights to feature, taking a lot of hassle out of the planning.
+Specialist trips such as trekking and tailor-made tours do not necessarily work out a lot more expensive than organizing everything independently, especially if you want a degree of comfort.
+Tour operators pay a lot less for better-class hotels and flights than you would, plus they save you time and hassle by knowing the best hotels, routes and sights to feature.
 On the other hand, a typical package tour can rather isolate you from the country, shutting you off in air-conditioned hotels and cars.

 Flights from the UK and Ireland

 It takes between eight and eleven hours to fly from the UK direct to India.
-A number of carriers fly nonstop from London Heathrow to Delhi and Mumbai; these currently include Air India, Jet Airways, Virgin Atlantic and British Airways (who also fly nonstop to Kolkata, Chennai and Bengaluru).
+A number of carriers fly nonstop from London Heathrow to Delhi and Mumbai; these currently include Air India (w airindia.com), Jet Airways (w jetairways.com), Virgin Atlantic (w virgin-atlantic.com) and British Airways (w ba.com), who also fly nonstop to Kolkata, Chennai and Bengaluru.
 Numerous other European and Middle Eastern carriers offer one-stop services via their home city in Europe or the Gulf.
 From elsewhere in the UK and Ireland you’ll have to take an indirect flight, changing planes at either Heathrow or somewhere else in Europe, the Middle East or Asia.
-Both scheduled fares and flight-only charters usually start from around £400.
+Both scheduled fares and flight-only charters usually start from around £500.

 Flights from the US and Canada

 India is on the other side of the planet from the US and Canada.
-If you live on the East Coast it’s quicker to travel via Europe, while from the West Coast it’s roughly the same distance (and price) whether you travel via Europe or the Pacific.
-There are currently nonstop flights from New York to Delhi and Mumbai on Air India and Continental (and also to Mumbai on Delta), and from Chicago to Delhi on American Airlines.
+If you live on the east coast it’s quicker to travel via Europe, while from the west coast it’s roughly the same distance (and price) whether you travel via Europe or the Pacific.
+There are currently nonstop flights from New York to Delhi and Mumbai on Air India and Continental (w continental.com), to Mumbai on Delta (w delta.com) and from Chicago to Delhi on American Airlines (w aa.com).
 Otherwise, you’ll probably stop over somewhere in Europe (most often London), the Gulf, or both.
-Nonstop flights take around 15–16 hours, with fares from New York to Mumbai/Delhi starting at around $1000.
-There are currently no nonstop flights from the West Coast; count on a minimum 22 hours’ travel time.
-Fares start at around $1400.
+Nonstop flights take around 15–16 hours, with fares from New York to Mumbai/Delhi starting at around US$1250.
+There are currently no nonstop flights from the west coast; count on a minimum 22 hours’ travel time.
+Fares start at around US$1500.

 There are also no nonstop flights from Canada to India – you’ll have to travel via a connecting city in the US, Europe or Asia with a minimum travel time of around 20 hours.
-Fares start at around CDN$1600 from Toronto and CDN$1800 from Vancouver.
+Fares start at around Can$1100 from Toronto and Can$1200 from Vancouver.

 Flights from Australia and New Zealand

-The only nonstop flight to India from either Australia or New Zealand at present is Qantas’s service from Sydney to Mumbai (with a flying time of around 13hr); otherwise, you’ll have to make at least one change of plane in a southeast Asian hub city (usually Kuala Lumpur, Singapore or Bangkok).
-Fares start from around A$1500.
-Flying from New Zealand, the cheapest fares to India start at around NZ$2000 from Auckland; add on approximately NZ$150 for flights from Wellington or Christchurch.
+The only nonstop flight to India from either Australia or New Zealand at present is Qantas’s (w qantas.com.au) service from Sydney to Mumbai (with a flying time of around 13hr); otherwise, you’ll have to make at least one change of plane in a southeast Asian hub city (usually Kuala Lumpur, Singapore or Bangkok).
+Fares start from around Aus$1700.
+Flying from New Zealand, the cheapest fares to India start at around NZ$2000 from Auckland; add on approximately NZ$200 for flights from Wellington or Christchurch.